TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Software_System.md

 ### Flowchart breakdown
 <img src= "/Documentation/Images/Camera_Software_System/Parsed1.png" width="250" height="150">

-Following [constraint 2](#Constraints), the code will allow the UAS in a high alert area to take precedence over a control station location, but will attempt pictures of a control station if a UAS is not in high alert areas.
-This section of the flowchart also addresses a scenario where the data received from the Database System is incomplete or insufficient.
+Following [constraint 2](#Constraints), the code will allow a UAS in a high alert area to take precedence over a control station location, but will attempt pictures of a control station if a UAS is not flying in a high alert area.
+This section of the flowchart also addresses the unlikely scenario where the data received from the [Database System](Database_System.md) is incomplete or insufficient.
 If there is not enough data to take a picture, the software will not waste time analyzing the data and will instead wait to receive complete data before proceeding past this point.

 <img src= "/Documentation/Images/Camera_Software_System/Parsed2.png" width="125" height="105">
-This first block with the instruction "determine whether a picture should be taken", will contain code that is only concerned with two factors:
+This block will contain code that is only concerned with two factors:

 1. Is the UAS or control station close enough to the camera to take a quality picture?

 2. Does the system need to take another picture?

 The first factor will utilize the minimum quality picture distance data from the [Camera Hardware System](Camera_Hardware_System.md) detailed design markdown file and the difference between the camera location and UAS or control station location.
 When the UAS or control station is too far away from the camera location, a picture should not be taken.